chua52810/Cairn-PC-Game-No-profanity-speech-mod/README.md

 IMPORTANT!!
 Before installing, go to the game sound folder at "..\Cairn\Cairn_Data\StreamingAssets\Audio\GeneratedSoundBanks\Windows\English(US)" and backup "character.bnk" and "dialogue".bnk" first.

+This mod uses Python scripts.
+Please ensure you have Python installed.

 1. Create a folder on your desktop, e.g., Temp.
 Then, download "character.rar" from this site and unpack all files into Temp.

 2. Go to the game sound folder at